letientai299/read-sicp/readme.md

 [wiki]: https://en.wikipedia.org/wiki/SICP

-This repo contains my reading notes and solutions for the excersices.
+This repo contains my reading notes and solutions for the exercises.

-The notes are mostly snippsets, thoughts, summaries...
+The notes are mostly snippets, thoughts, summaries...
 They are intended for me to quickly revisit the content some years later.
 They might not be helpful for you if you haven't read the books.